-In Whink you can add your text directly to the page or in a sticky note.
+In Whink, you can add your text directly to the page or on a sticky note.
 Whink supports Scribble and it has one of the best experiences we’ve had with Scribble since its launch last year.
 Scribble is unpleasant to use in most note-taking apps.

 - Font size from three options

 - Font: Whink has a few fonts for you to play around with, but sadly doesn’t support custom fonts.

 You can make your text bold, italic and underlined.
 You can also add numbered, unnumbered and interactive checklists to your notes.
 Both your numbered and unnumbered lists have 2 numbering and bullet point types.
 It’s not much, but considering how simple this app is, we’ll cut them some slack.

 It’s always exciting when a note-taking app has interactive checklists.
 But that excitement dies, for me especially, when the checklists don’t strikeout completed tasks.
 Usually, I would strike out the item myself, but Whink doesn’t have that feature.
 So we’re stuck with just ticking off the items on our interactive checklists.
 Let’s hope the developers will add a way for us to differentiate our incomplete tasks from complete ones.

 The lasso tool is yet another feature that reminds us of Noteshelf in this app.
 Whink selects items the same way Noteshelf does, with a solid line that dashes when you finish selecting.
 There’s not much you can do with selected items though.
 You can Cut, Copy or Delete them and you can move them around.
 In Whink, you can’t resize your selection, and the lasso tool cannot pick up your text.
 It can pick up your handwritten notes and images.